vincenteof/vincenteof-obsidian/400 - Zettelkasten/EIP7702 and its danger.md

 The key to EIP7702 is `setcode` tx.
 After that tx, your account's code points to another smart contract.

+After having EIP7702, a single click may lead to loss of all your tokens.
+So don't sign anything you don't understand.

 # References